Show All Answers

 You can find a copy of the Weatherford Police Department’s Policy Manual here on our website.
 It is also available in a PDF format to download here.

-You can find a copy of the Weatherford Police Department’s 2019 Racial Profiling Report here on our website.
+You can find a copy of the Weatherford Police Department’s most recent Racial Profiling Report here on our website.
 It’s available in a downloadable PDF as well here.

 #2 HDPE: High Density PolyethyleneCommonly used in milk jugs, detergent and shampoo bottles.